 The National Health Council has created this special page for its members to post job openings and to foster the unique talent pool of patient advocacy organizations.
 For more information on posting a job, click here.

-The Immune Deficiency Foundation (IDF), founded in 1980, is the national non-profit organization dedicated to improving the diagnosis, treatment and quality of life of people with primary immunodeficiency diseases (PI) through advocacy, education and research.
+Position Overview: The Immune Deficiency Foundation (IDF), founded in 1980, is the national non-profit patient organization dedicated to improving the diagnosis, treatment and quality of life of persons with primary immune deficiency diseases (PI) through advocacy, education and research.